Integration guideIntegration guidesAPIPayment API

 Apr 17, 20264 min read

-A hosted crypto checkout does not finish the merchant job on its own.
-Orders, access, fulfillment, and support all need a reliable signal that a payment has moved from pending to paid, expired, cancelled, or refunded.
+A hosted crypto checkout should not leave customers or merchants guessing after wallet payment.
+Orders, access, and fulfillment need a reliable signal that a payment has moved from pending to paid, expired, cancelled, or refunded.

-Without that status update, teams fall back to manual dashboard checks, browser return pages, or support guesses.
-Those are not good enough once real customers are paying.
+Without that status update, teams fall back to manual dashboard checks, browser return pages, or guesses about what happened.
+Those are confusing once real customers are paying.

 Define what each payment state should do

-The merchant decision is about business behavior: what should happen when payment status changes.
-Your technical team can handle the security checks and duplicate-safe processing, but the business still needs clear rules for fulfillment, access, refunds, and manual review.
+The business decision is what should happen when payment status changes.
+Security checks and duplicate-safe processing can stay behind the scenes, but fulfillment, access, refunds, and exception review need clear rules.

 • Which payment states should fulfill an order or grant access.

-• Which states should notify support or pause fulfillment.
+• Which states should flag a customer question or pause fulfillment.

-• Which states should stay visible for finance review.
+• Which states should stay visible for later review.

 Keep reading within this cluster